rackerlabs/docs-aws/docs/billing/index.rst

 your next Rackspace bill.
 Each line item includes the month in which you incurred the charges.
 The system creates your Rackspace bill on the 15th of each month if you signed up for a FAWS account after July 6, 2017.
-If you signed up prior to July 6, 2017 or are using an account originally created for the Rackspace Public Cloud, we bill you based on the anniversary date when you created the account.
+If you signed up before July 6, 2017, or are using an account originally created for the Rackspace Public Cloud, we bill you based on the anniversary date you created the account.

 .. _billing_rackspace_account: